krishicks/krishicks.com/content/post/viral-meningitis.md

 date: "2017-07-31"
 ---

 A few weeks ago I experienced some mild stomach cramps that reminded me of food poisoning at the beginning of the week.
-As the week dragged on and the stomach cramps came and went.
+As the week dragged on the stomach cramps came and went.
 I figured it was just mild food poisoning, and it'd be gone soon enough.
 I chewed some bismuth subsalicylate tablets and didn't think too much more about it.

 At the end of the week there was a small bit of lethargy that I experienced, enough to make me go home early from work.